-The tax billed on the EA contract invoices are tied to the tax authority on the contract and the tax category that is on the contract base distribution code.
+The tax billed on the e-automate contract invoice is tied to the tax authority on the contract and the tax category that is on the contract base distribution code.

 On the contract, the tax code is set on the Billing/Contact tab.
 For the contract to bill tax, there needs to be a billable tax code entered and the Taxable box must be checked.

 These two settings will default to the customer settings when the contract is created.